-In this scenario, investors will suffer a loss on their initial investment that is proportionate to the Reference Asset with the lowest Percentage Change from its Initial Value to its Final Value (the "Least Performing Reference Asset") over the term of the Notes.
+If TD does not elect to call the Notes prior to maturity, investors may suffer a loss on their initial investment that is proportionate to the Reference Asset with the lowest Percentage Change from its Initial Value to its Final Value (the "Least Performing Reference Asset") over the term of the Notes.
 Specifically, investors will lose 1% of the Principal Amount of the Notes for each 1% that the Final Value of the Least Performing Reference Asset is less than its Initial Value, and may lose the entire Principal Amount.
 Any payments on the Notes are subject to our credit risk.